agustinfitipaldi/rt-scraper/README.md

 - **CORS Enabled:** Allows cross-origin requests, making it easy to use with frontend applications.
 - **Error Handling:** Comprehensive error responses for better debugging and user experience.

-## Usage

-The API is hosted on Vercel and can be accessed directly without the need for installation.

 ## API Endpoints

-### Search for a Movie

 - **Endpoint:** `/api/search`
 - **Method:** `GET`